CaiLab-IRCN/forced_align_srt/README.md

 # forced_align_srt

-Fork of Penn Phonetics Lab Forced Aligner for use with movies.
+Fork of Penn Phonetics Lab Forced Aligner for use with subtitle files.

 Takes:
 - A subtitle file (.srt)